rdsea/bigdataplatforms/tutorials/consistency/README.md

-# Tutorial on Consistency and Performance on Thu 3.10.2019
-By Linh Truong
+--u mybdp# Tutorial on Consistency and Performance on Thu 3.10.2019 By Linh Truong
 Last modified: 02.10.2019